SeffyVon/SeffyVon.github.io/_posts/2020-03-15-productivity-tools-for-wfh.md

 In comparison, there is no such issue in `Jupyter notebook`, because the server can be run in any directory, and all of the subdirectories can be edited in the client.

+---

+## Display tools

+### `VNC` - Remote desktop server for Linux systems **(recommend `TigerVNC viewer`)**

+In your host, run `x11vnc` or `vncserver` with specified device and port number, you will start a vnc server session.
+Then in your client, you can use vncviwer to manipulate the screen of the host.

+Personally, for the client running locally, I recommend using `TigerVNC viewer` rather than `RealVNC viewer`, because its frame rates are higher (meaning less laggy) , and it can resize the server window to the client window resolution.

+In the opensuse system, you could also set up in `YaST -> Remote Administration (VNC) -> Allow Remote Administration with Session Management` to have a complete screen, but potentially will grant the client some unecessary access.

 ### `X11` fowarding

 My friend also mentioned that Spyder can be launched using X11 forwarding.
 I haven't tried it yet, but I think it will be useful too!

----

-### XDisplay
+### `AirPlay` and `XDisplay` - extend your iPad into a screen

 If you don't have another screen, you could turn iPad into another screen!
 Apple only offers for certain models.
 My Macbook Pro unfortunately doesn't fall into this category, but I found that XDisplay (which is free in iPad and Mac) is a pretty decent solution.

 ---

 In summary, if you are a graphical user, use `VNC` and `sshfs`.
 To benefit from the kernel power, use the remote ipython kernel.
 However at some point you will start to experience a lack of smoothness.
-Then, it will be time to consider other tools such as `tmux` + `vim` to edit your coding file.
-Alternatively, you can open a `jupyter notebook` session.
+Then, it will be time to consider other tools.
+For Python, I prefer to edit it locally with `git`, or edit the file directly on server with `tmux` + `vim` .
+Sometimes, I will use `jupyter notebook` for `Pytorch` or `Tensorflow`.

 Hope my article is useful to you.
 I also welcome more suggestions.
 Happy WFH! \o/